United Opposition of Serbia: Aftermath

 Later during 2021, the parties that were once a part of UOPS began cooperating again, and in November 2021, they formed the United Serbia coalition.
 Marinika Tepić was chosen as the representative of its ballot list for the parliamentary election, while in January 2022, Ponoš was chosen as the presidential candidate.
 The coalition was later renamed to United for the Victory of Serbia.
 In the presidential election, Ponoš placed second, winning 18% of the popular vote, while in the parliamentary elections, the coalition won 38 seats in total.
 Following the election, the coalition was dissolved due to conflicts between parties that had emerged again.

-Political positions
+Ideology and platform

 During a press conference on 10 August 2020, the coalition representatives stated support to "continue the fight for a democratic society through non-violent means" and that it would also "fight for free and fair elections".
 Zoran Lutovac, president of the Democratic Party, had stated that the coalition would include options from the left to the right to "articulate the dissatisfaction that exists in Serbia".
 Like its predecessor, the coalition had wanted to end the rule of Aleksandar Vučić and his Serbian Progressive Party.
 Following the 2020 parliamentary election in Montenegro, the coalition had congratulated the opposition for its victory, and had hoped that they would form good relations with the newly-elected government.
 The coalition had also stated its support for the Serbian accession into the European Union.